-The abduction of a material good from a location without the owner’s consent.
+The abduction of material goods from a location without the owner’s consent.
 Minor incidents of theft are left to smaller courts.
-However, major thefts – which include the unlawful removal of jewelry, gems, major historical artifacts or any other items with significance – fall under federal jurisdiction.
+However, major thefts – which include the unlawful removal of jewelry, gems, major historical artifacts, or any other items with significance – fall under federal jurisdiction.

 When someone lies under oath while on the stand in a court of law.
-If someone takes the stand to testify on a case taken to court, they are sworn to an oath to tell the truth.
-If they are in violation of this, they are in defiance of the very nature of the court.
+If someone takes the stand to testify on a case taken to court, they are sworn to an oath, to tell the truth.
+If they violate this, they are in defiance of the very nature of the court.
 However, there can be reasons for someone to commit perjury.